Packing Lists

 • Airline tickets

-• Cash, travellers cheques, credit cards
+• Cash, travellers checks, credit cards

 • Maps, guidebooks